dotmh/dotnet/README.md

 Creates a new complete Library project, with the name `{{NAMEPACE}}.{{NAME}}`.
 It will generate

 - A solution
-- A Console App
 - A Library
-- Tests for the Console App
 - Tests for the Library
 - Link it all together in the solution.